Meet Our Clergy

 The Very Reverend Douglas Travis began his ministry as Interim Rector at Saint Michael and All Angels Episcopal Church on September 28, 2015.
-He will serve until the church calls its new Rector.
 The Very Rev. Travis served for six years as Dean and President of the Episcopal Seminary of the Southwest in Austin, from 2007 to 2013.
 While there he led a $12 million capital campaign and built a nationally recognized faculty.
 Dean Travis also served as Rector of Trinity Church in The Woodlands, near Houston, and St. James Church in Dallas.
 Before coming to Saint Michael he was Canon Theologian for the Episcopal Diocese of the Rio Grande.
 Ordained in 1988 in the Diocese of Dallas, Dean Travis has earned four graduate degrees in theology including a Doctorate of Ministry from Perkins School of Theology at Southern Methodist University, an Honorary Doctorate of Divinity and a Master of Sacred Theology in Spiritual Direction from The General Theological Seminary in New York, and a Master of Arts degree from The Divinity School at the University of Chicago.
 He and his wife, Pamela, an attorney with the Environmental Protection Agency, have been married for 40 years and have a home in Dallas.
 They have two adult daughters.

 The Reverend William S. “Bill” Murray